Do you have this too? Somehow my pile of books to read never seems to get smaller…. I would like to share my favourite books with you.

 Gordon Tietjens Legacy

 It was sad to see how the NZRFU let him down and prioritised the XV’s program over the Rio 2016 Olympics.
 Great to follow him working with Samoa.
-He has his great story told here:

-Ben Ryan Sevens Heaven
+Ben Ryan – Sevens Heaven

 He reconnected the team with the reason they play rugby: re-invented that Fiji style.
-Great story, how do you connect with your team?
+Great story of course, but how do you connect with your team?
 For me as National Under 18 coach it was not by becoming their “mate” but by being a challenging coach and truly listen to the points the players brought forward.